 3. Tire Wear Indicator

 You don’t always need to break out the small change.
 Most modern tires have molded bars at the bottom of the tread grooves.
 When the tires wear down and these bars are flush with the surface, you have just 1/16 of tread remaining and you need new tires soon.
 Your tires are still legal, but they’re right at the end of their life.

-Make sure you check your tires regularly, and if yours are running low then visit Mercedes-Benz of Bedford today for a new set!
+Make sure you check your tires regularly, and keep them maintained with regular Service B visits at Mercedes-Benz of Bedford.
+If yours are running low then visit Mercedes-Benz of Bedford today for a new set!